sampsyo/cs6120/content/blog/2019-12-18-novm/index.md

 frame pages would be negligible.
 All in all, if we could actually address physical memory, we very well might see improvements in performance while also simplifying much of the underlying hardware and operating system.

+The source code for the `Array` object, the microbenchmarks and the instrumentation modifications we made to libgcc can be found on [github](https://github.com/dz333/non-contiguous-mem).